thapasijan171/DSAwithSijan/src/content/blog/LinkedList.md

 	<li>It is guaranteed that the list represents a number that does not have leading zeros.</li>
 </ul>

+# Solutions

+# Add Two Numbers

+## Problem Statement

+Given two non-empty linked lists representing two non-negative integers, where the digits are stored in reverse order and each of their nodes contains a single digit, add the two numbers and return it as a linked list.

+## Intuition

+To solve this problem, we need to add two numbers represented by linked lists, digit by digit, considering the carry for each digit addition.

-## Solutions
+## Approach

-### Solution 1: Simulation

-We traverse two linked lists `l_1` and `l_2` at the same time, and use the variable `carry` to indicate whether there is a carry.

-Each time we traverse, we take out the current bit of the corresponding linked list, calculate the sum with the carry `carry`, and then update the value of the carry.
-Then we add the current bit to the answer linked list.
-If both linked lists are traversed, and the carry is `0`, the traversal ends.
+1. **Initialize** a dummy node to serve as the starting point of the result list and a pointer `cur` to keep track of the current node in the result list.
+2. **Iterate** through both linked lists `l1` and `l2` until both lists are exhausted and no carry remains:
+   - Retrieve the current digit values from `l1` and `l2` (use 0 if a list is exhausted).
+   - Compute the sum of these values along with the carry.
+   - Update the carry for the next digit addition.
+   - Create a new node with the resulting digit and attach it to the result list.

-Finally, we return the head node of the answer linked list.
+   - Move to the next node in each list.

 #### Java